authgear/authgear-server/docs/specs/oidc.md

 Set-Cookie: <session cookie>
 Location: <redirect URI>
 ```

-When the app session token is requested:
-- The OAuth client associated with the access token must be a first-party
-  client.

 When the app session token is consumed:
 - If the app session token is invalid, normal OAuth authorization flow would be